modelteam-ai/modelteam.ai/README_org_wg.md

 right roles, optimizing performance and success.

 Our AI platform extracts insights from engineering team's day-to-day work products, including code and technical documentation.
-Thereby, ModelTeam provides a comprehensive and accurate assessment of engineers' skills, expertise, and coding quality.
+Thereby, modelteam provides a comprehensive and accurate assessment of engineers' skills, expertise, and coding quality.

-ModelTeam is built on a robust foundation of training data from over a million engineers' contributions to open-source projects, spanning 9 programming languages.
+modelteam is built on a robust foundation of training data from over a million engineers' contributions to open-source projects, spanning 9 programming languages.

 ## Confidentiality & Security